-The substrate has duplicate test patterns with line width-to-pad ratios (δ/r) of 0.25, 0.50, 0.75 and 1.0.
+The CFTV design is illustrated in Figure 1.
+The substrate has duplicate test patterns with line width-to-pad ratios ( $\delta/r$ ) of 0.25, 0.50, 0.75 and 1.0.
 The pad radius is a constant 0.040" with line widths of 0.010, 0.020, 0.030 and 0.040".
-The maximum line length, or possible capillary flow is 1.5" (or 38 mm).
-One millimeter reference marks were also patterned onto the test board as measurement datums.
-An azole-based organic solderability preservative (OSP) was deposited onto the bare copper surfaces to retain solderability during subsequent storage and handling prior to testing.
+The maximum line length or possible capillary flow is 1.5" or 38 mm.
+One millimeter reference marks were also patterned onto the test board.
+An azole-based organic solderability preservative (OSP) was also deposited onto the bare copper surfaces to retain solderability during subsequent storage and handling prior to testing.

 The substrates were pre-cleaned by degreasing in trichloroethylene followed by an isopropyl alcohol rinse.
 A commercially available OSP was applied to the test coupons by the manufacturer at the time of fabrication and was not removed for this study in order to assess the effects of environmental aging on solderability.
 Capillary flow experiments were conducted with eutectic Sn-Pb (Sn63-Pb37, wt.%) solder pellets.
 As noted earlier, three types of fluxes were selected for the study based on current industry needs and trends.
-The RMA flux was diluted with isopropyl alcohol to 25% solids for this study.
+The RMA flux was diluted to 25% solids for this study.

 Test boards were coated with flux immediately following the cleaning procedure.
-A Q-tip was used to apply the flux.
+A Q-tip was used to saturate the test board with flux.
 Solder pellets of known weight were dipped in flux and placed on the center of the flux-coated pads.
 Based on previous experiments, the flux was allowed to dry for 30 minutes prior to testing, since a preheat was not incorporated into the original test procedure.
-This significantly improved the capillary flow results by permitting the alcohol carrier in the flux to volatilize (Ref.
-9).
+This significantly improved the capillary flow results by permitting the alcohol carrier in the flux to completely evaporate [Ref.
+4].